AriFordsham/GHCWiki/unpacked-sum-types.md

                   | (||_) c
   ```

   and similarly for unboxed sums.
-The `_` indicates with disjunct of the sum we mean.
+The `_` indicates which disjunct of the sum we mean.

 - You use the type constructor in a distfix way, not just prefix, like so: